Gravity train: Mathematical considerations

 To put some numbers in perspective, the deepest current bore hole is the Kola Superdeep Borehole with a true depth of 12,262 meters; covering the distance between London and Paris (350 km) via a hypocycloidical path would require the creation of a hole 111,408 metres deep.
 Not only is such a depth nine times as great, but it would also necessitate a tunnel that passes through the Earth's mantle.

+The straight line path between London and Paris would only require a maximum depth of 2.4 kilometres - well within the depths reached by deep mines.
+Such a tunnel would have an initial declination of 1.57 degrees.

 Mathematical derivation

 Using the approximations that the Earth is perfectly spherical and of uniform density $\rho$, and the fact that within a uniform hollow sphere there is no gravity, the gravitational acceleration $a$ experienced by a body within the Earth is proportional to the ratio of the distance from the center $r$ to the Earth's radius $R$.
 This is because underground at distance $r$ from the center is like being on the surface of a planet of radius $r$, within a hollow sphere which contributes nothing.